richardsprague/actino/README.md

 ![](README_files/figure-markdown_github-ascii_identifiers/plotKombucha-1.png)

-To load a new phyloseq object from a JSON file you will need a mapfile, which is an Excel file containing a row for each sample, and several columns including "SSR", "Date", "Label" and more.
+To load a new phyloseq object, you have choices: from a CSV file or from JSON.
+In both cases, you'll need a mapfile, which is an Excel file containing a row for each sample, and several columns including "SSR", "Date", "Label" and more.

+ From a CSV file:

     > experiment_to_phyloseq("myCSVfile.csv",mapfile)

+from a JSON file:

+	> phyloseq_from_JSON_at_rank("myJSONfile.json",mapfile,rank="genus")

-This will generate a valid phyloseq object.
+Either of these functions will generate a valid phyloseq object.

 Load some data
 --------------